pingcap/docs-cn/sql/privilege.md

 The use of `%` in `tables_priv` and `columns_priv` is similar, but column value in `Db`, `Table_name` and `Column_name` cannot contain `%`.
 The sorting is also similar when loaded.

-#### Time of effect
+### Time of effect

 When TiDB starts, some privilege-check tables are loaded into memory, and then the cached data is used to verify the privileges.
-The system will periodically synchronize the `grant` table from database to cache.
-Time of effect is determined by the synchronization cycle.
-Currently, the value is 5 minutes.
+Executing privilege management statements such as `GRANT`, `REVOKE`, `CREATE USER`, `DROP USER` will take effect immediately.

-If an immediate effect is needed when you modify the `grant` table, you can run the following command:
+Manually editing tables such as `mysql.user` with statements such as `INSERT`, `DELETE`, `UPDATE` will not take effect immediately.
+This behavior is compatible with MySQL, and privilege cache can be updated with the following statement:

 ```sql
 FLUSH PRIVILEGES;